hbe72/myst-nb-glue-issue/intro.md

 ## Pandas dataframe glued

 Here {numref}`tbl-pandas-left` left aligned, then  {numref}`tbl-pandas-center` center aligned and {numref}`tbl-pandas-right` right aligned with random text in between.

+This chapter demonstrates that captions adhere to alignment commands but glued pandas dataframes do not.

 ```{code-cell} ipython3
 :tags: ["remove-cell"]